nroduit/weasis-pacs-connector/README.md

 * Major improvement of the JNLP builder servlet (allows dynamic injection of arguments, properties and templates)
 * Option for DICOM query in TLS mode
 * Launching Weasis as an Applet in web page
+* Uploading the manifest by http POST
+* Option to embed the manifest into the jnlp

 ## Build weasis-pacs-connector ##